bogdanghervan/revolut-statement/README.md

 Hopefully, Revolut will soon develop this as a feature of their own at which time this package will become obsolete.

+**Update June 2021**: Excel-based statements are now available in the Revolut app directly.

 ## Data

 The Activity section of your statement is exported.
 These are the columns that are included: